 A big part of my role as your doula is to protect your space and remind you of your abilities and your plan, and I do this while supporting your partner too.
 Your partner’s love and compassion for you can make such a difference, and with the presence of a doula to look after both of your practical and emotional needs on the day, they can really concentrate on just you and not have to worry about doing other things.

 “Asking your husband to be your sole guide through labor is like asking him to lead the way on a climb of Mt Everest.
 He may be smart and trustworthy, you may love him, but in the Himalayas you’d both be a lot better off with a sherpa!”
 Pam England

-From your 38 week date, an extra layer of support will be there for you.
-From that date I will be there for you day or night and for as long as you need.
+From your 38 week date, I will be available for you to call out to your labour, day or night and for as long as you need.
 This on-call period means that, at whatever point you feel you need your doula support, I will be there.
 I will come to you whatever time of day or night, and can then stay with you at home, or travel into the birth centre or hospital with you (or take you if you have no other transport).
 I will then stay with you, ensuring you have the support you need, until after your baby is born.
-I will stay with you, usually until after your baby’s first feed and you feel settled and safe, ready to spend some time with your new arrival and happy for me to leave.
+Usually I stay until after your baby’s first feed and you feel settled and safe, ready to spend some time with your new arrival and happy for me to leave.

 My support doesn’t end there, I will stay in touch with you, and you can contact me at any time in the first 6 weeks with any questions or worries.
 I’d also love to come and visit you a few days after the baby is born too, you’ll have the opportunity to talk through the birth in as much or as little detail as you feel ready to and we can both admire and adore your beautiful new baby.